kodi-pvr/pvr.vbox/README.md

 ## Settings

-There are two tabs in the settings dialog with identical settings, which means you can configure your addon to contact the VBox TV Gateway using both its internal and external address/port.
+It's possible to configure the addon to connect to the VBox TV Gateway using both the local netowrk and via the internet address/port.
 This is useful for e.g. a laptop which is not permanently inside your internal network.
-When the addon starts it first attempts to make a connection using the internal settings.
-If that fails, it will try the external settings instead.
+When the addon starts it first attempts to make a connection using the local network settings.
+If that fails, it will try the internet settings instead.
 The addon restarts itself if the connection is lost so it will automatically switch back without having to restart Kodi.

 ### Connection - Internal
 Connection settings to use when connecting from your local network.
 For a local network connection the port values should not need to be modified.